balena-io/debugging-masterclass/README.md

 2. Write the new OpenVPN configuration to the state partition.
 3. Write the correct root CA for the VPN to the state partition.
 4. Restarted the OpenVPN service.
-5. Updated the authorised keys.
+5. Updated the authorized keys.

 **Quick Note:** Customers can also specify their own keys to access devices
     (both development and production) in a couple of ways.
 The first is adding